I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 To configure for a specific F&S board, simply call

-  MACHINE=<board-name> . setup-environment <build-dir>
+  DISTRO=<distro> MACHINE=<board-name> . fsl-setup-release.sh -b <build-dir>

-Please note the extra dot that is used to run the setup-environment in the current shell by sourcing it and not spawning a new sub-shell.
+Please note the extra dot that is used to run the fsl-setup-release.sh (and the corresponding setup-environment script) in the current shell by sourcing it and not spawning a new sub-shell.

+<distro> is one of the possible display solutions, one of:

+  fsl-imx-x11            Only X11 graphics
+  fsl-imx-wayland        Wayland/weston graphics
+  fsl-imx-xwayland       Wayland & X11 graphics; No EGL on X11 applications fsl-imx-fb             Just framebuffer graphics, no X11, no Wayland

-<board-name> can be one of the supported boards, which is currently only
+<board-name> can be one of the supported boards:

+  imx6dl-efusa9          efusA9 with Solo or DualLite CPU imx6q-efusa9           efusA9 with Quad CPU
+  imx6dl-armstonea9      armStoneA9 with Solo or DualLite CPU imx6q-armstonea9       armStoneA9 with Quad CPU
+  imx6sx-efusa9x         efusA9X

-imx6dl-efusa9 or imx6dl-armstonea9. <build-dir> is the name of the build directory to create.
-We recommend a name that starts with "build", e.g. "build-efusa9".
+<build-dir> is the name of the build directory to create.
+We recommend
+a name that starts with "build" and holds the name of the board and the distro, e.g. "build-efusa9q-x11".
 This command will automatically switch to the newly created directory and sets the environment so that everything runs smoothly.

 You have to repeat this step in every new shell that should be used to build this Yocto image.
 For example if you restart your PC, you have to call this command again to set up the environment correctly again.

 Build an image